intershop/helm-charts/charts/icm-as/docs/values-yaml.md

 ## Description

-Allows to mount the content of Kubernetes secrets as files of make it available as environment variables to the `icm-as-server` container.
+Allows the content of Kubernetes secrets to be mounted as files or made available as environment variables to the icm-as-server container.
 The `secretMounts` section is a list of objects containing the following attributes:

 | Attribute  | Description                                                                              | Type                           | Mandatory/Optional             | Default Value                   |